Speaking Out movement: Major League Wrestling

 On June 20, Major League Wrestling ring announcer Mark Adam Haggerty was accused of sending inappropriate text messages to a minor.
 An hour later, MLW and two other promotions announced that they would no longer be working with Haggerty.

 National Wrestling Alliance

 On June 18, National Wrestling Alliance Vice President Dave Lagana was accused of sexual misconduct.
 The following day, Lagana resigned from his position.

 New Japan Pro-Wrestling

 New Japan Pro-Wrestling star Will Ospreay was accused by a former female wrestler, Pollyanna, of having her blacklisted after she made allegations towards another wrestler, Scott Wainwright, who is a friend of Ospreay's.
 While Ospreay denied the accusation, International Wrestling League would release a statement that contradicted his denial.
-In October 2020, IWL retracted their statement.
+In October 2020, IWL clarified their statement, saying that Ospreay did not contact them directly.

 Ring of Honor

 On June 22, Marty Scurll was accused of taking advantage of a 16-year-old girl who was inebriated.
 Scurll would release two statements in which he did not deny the allegations, but claimed the encounter was consensual while both participants were intoxicated.
 On June 25, Ring of Honor announced that they launched an investigation concerning the allegations.
 On January 4, 2021, it was announced that Scurll had left ROH.

 On July 6, former ROH Women's Champion Kelly Klein alleged that Jay Lethal sexually harassed women and ROH covered it up.
 He had been previously accused by Taeler Hendrix of sexually harassing her in 2018.
 Lethal released a statement denying the allegations.